 Another 20% of thyroid hormone conversion occurs in the intestines, but only if you have the right kinds of bacteria and if you are not dealing with gut dysbiosis.
 If you have gut dysbiosis you will make less T3 hormone and this will cause all the hypothyroid symptoms like fatigue, weight gain, anxiety, depression, hair loss, feeling cold all the time.

 You see beneficial bacteria in the gut are not only needed for the conversion of T4 thyroid hormones into T3 thyroid hormones, but these gut bacteria also play a major role in the modulation of both Th1, Th2 and Th 17 immune responses and this is the connection the gut microbes and bacteria has to autoimmune diseases.

-These Imbalances between Th1, Th2 and Th17 immune responses is what is now understood to be one of the major cause in the development of autoimmunity.
+These Imbalances between Th1, Th2 and Th17 immune responses, is what is now understood to be one of the major causes in the development of autoimmunity.

 So, if you are following along with me here, then it only makes sense that If you can identify those things that shift the balance of Th1 and Th2 and Th17 you are going to stabilize an autoimmune disease and perhaps put this disease into remission and that’s going to help you feel better and get your life back!